 Thank God my mascara is waterproof.

 Yes, somewhere between Paso Robles and Cayucos, I had been brought to tears, but I’d be a fool for trying to identify the exact reason why.
-It was such an uncharacteristic display of weepy, womanly femotion in the middle of a car ride, in the middle of a trip, in the middle of California.
-We had just come off our last wine tasting in Paso Robles and were heading west toward the practically unknown town of Cayucos for the second half of our Central Coast “retreat.”
-Every part of our drive is a little bit fuzzy for me, partially the the effect of a long, slow-acting wine buzz that was unraveling straight into the low, late afternoon sun directly ahead of us, but mostly the result of trying to process so much information – wines, grapes, names, faces – at once.
+It was such an uncharacteristic display of weepy emotion in the middle of a car ride, in the middle of a trip, in the middle of California.
+We had just come off our last wine tasting in Paso Robles and were heading west toward the practically unknown town of Cayucos for the second half of a Central Coast "retreat."
+Every part of the drive is a little bit fuzzy for me, partially the the effect of a long, slow-acting wine buzz that was unraveling straight into the low, late afternoon sun directly ahead of us, but mostly the result of trying to process so much information - wines, grapes, names, faces - at once.

 I’d be a bigger fool for trying to pinpoint exactly where we were along the hilly, winding stretch of westbound CA-46 when we found ourselves disregarding all traffic rules, pulling across the highway, and taking "a moment" in a turnout overlooking a valley that was so impossibly technicolor green that it looked like a Hollywood backdrop.
 I had no idea where we were; we could, in fact, have been on a movie set for all I knew.
 My smart phone has even smarter GPS, but when I had realized earlier on the drive that no signal weaker than the sound of music was going to clear the hills that were surrounding us on all sides, I had tossed the phone into the glovebox.
 Or maybe under the seat.
 Possibly shoved it into my purse.

-Out there in the middle of everywhere, I couldn’t make a phone call, couldn’t send an email, couldn’t twitter to let people know in advance that I wouldn’t be twittering.
+Out there in the middle of everywhere, I couldn’t make a phone call, couldn't send an email, couldn't instagram or tweet to let people know in advance that I wouldn't be updating every minute in real-time.
 Every digital tie that I had to My.
 Daily.
 Life had been severed by a stunning vista on my left and doe, a deer, in the five foot tall grass on my right.

 A f**king deer.